Weekdays 9:30am - 7pm.

 Convenience between Liposuction and Cryolipolysis (Fat Freezing)

 Liposuction is typically performed as day surgery under local anaesthesia, and the duration depends on the body areas that need to be addressed.
-It may take between TWO to THREE hours, but ONE session suffices.
-Cryolipolysis, on the other hand, takes about ONE hour, but multiple sessions spread out a couple of weeks in between are needed.
-In some cases, doctors may combine the treatment with weight loss medication and a diet program to achieve optimum results.
+It may take between TWO and THREE hours, but ONE session suffices.

-Liposuction, being more invasive in comparison, is also more suitable in situations where larger areas of fat need to be effectively removed.
-It is also able to shape the patient's contour.
-Cryolipolysis is much suited for smaller pockets of fat, such as the chin, arms, love handles, knees and others.
-It can treat up to 13 areas but cannot shape the patient's body contour.
+Cryolipolysis is suited for smaller pockets of fat, such as the chin, arms, love handles, knees and others.
+It can treat up to 13 areas, but cannot shape the patient's body contour.

 Fat Loss Results between Liposuction and Cryolipolysis (Fat Freezing)

-Liposuction offers immediate results, while for cryolipolysis, the result may take a longer time for it to be visible.
-The main reason for the latter's slower appearance is that the body takes time to naturally remove the broken-down fat cells.
-In liposuction, the fat is instantaneously removed via suction.
+The main reason for the latter's slower appearance is that the body takes time to remove the broken-down fat cells naturally.
+In liposuction, fat is removed instantly via suction.

-This is where a qualified and experienced doctor like Dr Ivan Puah is needed.
-He can advise and recommend the appropriate procedure, which delivers results and, more importantly, is safe for the patient.
+He can advise on and recommend the appropriate procedure that delivers results and, more importantly, is safe for the patient.

 Reference